 The Six Best Thermal Base Layer T Shirts to wear During a Cold Night

 For those of us working as security guards, door supervisors or bouncers a typical shift at work is anything but typical.
-One day you might find yourself standing outside in a snowstorm with very little physical activity; the next you could spend hours lifting supplies or walking.
+One day you might find yourself standing outside in a snowstorm in a Hi Viz Jacket with very little physical activity; the next you could spend hours lifting supplies or walking.
 You might be outside in freezing winds and a few months later in the scorching suns of summer.
 In order to be comfortable in these variable climates and work activities, proper work gear is vital.

 One of the most important pieces of gear for those of us in this industry is a quality mens base layer.
 You might wear this layer alone on warmer days or during strenuous activity, or layer it under heavier materials on a cold or sedentary day.
 Either way, it’s best to be well-informed so you can make the right choice for optimal comfort.